 - You have any allergies to injected dye (contrast).

-Tell your health care provider about the medicines you are taking.
-Theseincludeones bought without a prescription.
-Sometimes, medicines caninterfere with the test results.
+Tell your provider about the medicines you are taking.
+These include ones bought without a prescription.
+Some medicines can interfere with the test results.

 You may feel a sharp sting when the needle containing the tracer is placed into your vein.